heyx3/MantleDiver.jl/design_docs/main.md

   * You can upgrade to greyscale for better detection of minerals
   * You can upgrade it to color for *really* good detection of minerals
 * You can quickly rotate the view of your vehicle in 90-degree increments.
-* You can add another view which senses and displays all surrounding rock.
+* You can add another view which senses and displays all rock you've encountered in the level.
-* You can upgrade the length, breadth, and intensity of your flashlight.
+* You can upgrade the length, breadth, and intensity of your flashlight (without which you only have environmental lighting to see with)
+* Hypersonic transducer, providing a noisy horizontal live-scanning of minerals
 * Upgraded with the mineral "gahp"

 ## Maneuverability

-* The basic pod can move forward/back, strafe, and drill in all 6 orthogonal directions
+* The basic pod can move forward/back, strafe, and drill in all 6 orthogonal directions.
-* Upgraded maneuvere are as follows:
+  * Note that drilling upward normally causes you to immediately fall back down.
+* Some maneuvers can be "bracing", meaning the drill cab can hold itself in place as long as there's an adjacent rock to latch onto.
+* Upgrades you can make to maneuverability are:
   * Cross over single empty spaces, both straight ahead and around a corner
-    * Climb ledges
+  * Climb ledges (of increasing heights with higher upgrades)
-    * General reduction in fall damage
+  * Reduce fall damage
+  * Increase maneuver speed scale (not drilling speed; that's handled elsewhere)
+  * Always brace after drilling (a high-level, expensive upgrade that significantly changes late-game play)
 * Upgraded with the mineral "ourin"